molgenis/vip-report/README.md

                              sample0/HP:123,sample1/HP:234).
 Phenotypes
                              are CURIE formatted (prefix:reference) and
                              separated by a semicolon.
- -mr,--max_records <arg>     Integer stating the maximum number of records
+ -ms,--max_samples <arg>     Integer stating the maximum number of samples
                              to be available in the report.
-Default: 100 -ms,--max_samples <arg>     Integer stating the maximum number of samples to be available in the report.
 Default: 100 -r,--reference <arg>        Reference sequence file (.fasta.gz, .fna.gz,